Chediston: History

+Sites

+Cedd's Stone

+Cedd's Stone, a large stone south of town located at Rockstone, is a large stone, once over 9 feet high, now mostly gone.
+The stone is said to have either been a Druidic sacrificial site or a sited dedicated to the Germanic god Woden / Odin, whose worship at the stone Bishop Cedd, who was in service of Æthelwold of East Anglia at the time, stamped out in 660AD.
+The stone is depicted as a hörgr/hearg with a large runestone and a sacred tree in the 2020 video game Assassin's Creed Valhalla.

 Chediston Green

 There is a dispersed settlement at Chediston Green lying about half a mile away from the church to the north.
 The pub at Chediston Green, named The Duke of Wellington, is now closed and has been converted into a private dwelling.

-Civil parish

-Chediston shares a parish council with the nearby villages of Linstead Magna and Linstead Parva.